Christie Macaluso: Auxiliary Bishop of Hartford

-On March 18, 1997, Pope John Paul II appointed Macaluso as an auxiliary bishop of the Archdiocese of Hartford and titular bishop of Grass Valley.
+On March 18, 1997, Pope John Paul II appointed Macaluso as an auxiliary bishop of Hartford and titular bishop of Grass Valley.
 He was consecrated on June 10, 1997, by Archbishop Daniel Cronin, with bishops Paul Loverde and Peter A. Rosazza serving as co-consecrators.
 Macaluso selected as his episcopal motto: "Veritas Liberabit Vos", meaning "The Truth Will Set You Free" (John 8:32).

 As an auxiliary bishop, Macaluso served as vicar general of the archdiocese and moderator of the curia.

-Pope Francis accepted Macaluso's letter of resignation as auxiliary bishop of the Diocese of Hartford on December 15, 2017.
+Pope Francis accepted Macaluso's letter of resignation as auxiliary bishop of Hartford on December 15, 2017.
 In retirement, he serves as auxiliary bishop emeritus of Hartford.